scc365/spec-of-ecmp-switch/README.md

       - **rxPackets**: The number of packets received via this port
       - **txBytes**: The number of bytes transmitted via this port
       - **rxBytes**: The number of bytes received via this port
-    > 🆘 This should return an error if the datapath or port does not exist
+    - **error**: This should return an error if the datapath or port does not exist

   - **route**: `/api/virtualports/{dpid}/{vport}/stats`
     - **method**: GET